CarlOsito16/Hexamind/Summarization/README.md

 ---
 # File Description
-- Hexamind_resume.ipynb: the first and original file developed on colab, it contains all the workflow from end to end
+- `Hexamind_resume.ipynb`: the first and original file developed on colab, it contains all the workflow from end to end
-- GenerateSummary.ipynb: this file is to only call the functions developed prior to generate summary and keywords based on the manually dataset at 20230220
+- `GenerateSummary.ipynb`: this file is to only call the functions developed prior to generate summary and keywords based on the manually dataset at 20230220